UWrc/UWrc.github.io/docs/glossary.md

 <a name="Partition" /> <br /><br /><br />

-[**Partition**](#partition): A partition is a logical subdivision of the HYAK cluster resources.
+[**Partition**](#partition): A partition is a logical subdivision of the Hyak cluster resources.
 Specifically, each partition represents a class of node.
 For example, the partitions on the cluster are compute, ckpt,interactive, and GPU nodes.

 <a name="Port_Forwarding" /> <br /><br /><br />